Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

   - Allows specification of which loci should be scored, if any.
   - Allows specification of which loci should excluded from aggregation of score results, if any.
 - Search Hla Data
-  - The HLA data to search against (usually the HLA typing of the patient - but can be any set of valid HLA typings, such as "alternative phenotype" or a test phenotype, as Atlas does not store any patient information)
+  - The HLA data to search against (usually the HLA typing of the patient - but can be any set of valid HLA typings, such as "alternative phenotype", or a test phenotype as Atlas does not store any patient information)
   - All known HLA should be provided, even if that locus is omitted from matching, as it may be used by scoring, when enabled.

 ### (1) Matching